Our Heritage

 Revival Fires and a New Sanctuary (1960–1969)

-The 1960s were marked by powerful preaching and steady growth.
-In 1960 alone, the church welcomed guest preachers such as Dr. Bob Gray, Dr. Lee Roberson, and Dr. Charles Weigle.
+The 1960s were characterized by powerful preaching and consistent growth.
+In 1960 alone, the church hosted guest preachers such as Dr. Bob Gray, Dr. Lee Roberson, and Dr. Charles Weigle.
+In 1961, a baptistry was installed, and the first baptisms—Bill and Patsy Burnett—took place in it.

 Missions, Maturity, and Momentum (1970–1985)